nemesis122/Wiki-ARC-from-AuxXxilium/Settings:-Bios-and-UEFI.md

 ### If you have Problems with boot

-  - Disable Serial Console in ILO, IPMI and ...
+  - Disable Serial Console in ILO, IPMI and so on...
   - Disable PXE Boot
   - Disable rBAR
   - Disable SR-IOV